 But hydrologists can be hesitant to accept remote sensing approaches, viewing them as complex and fickle, or offering data (such as rainfall estimates) that they feel are too easily impacted by external factors and usually not locally accurate enough to use effectively.
 They worry satellite data contains a range of biases that make it hard to accurately estimate moisture from space.

-To overcome these barriers, researchers have developed a new process – an algorithm – that merges data from a number of satellites.
+To overcome these barriers, researchers have developed a new process – an algorithm – that merges open data from a number of satellites.
 The researchers hope this process can add help policy-makers to help farmers.